leahrosen21/dcop-algorithms-simulator/README.md

 This project implements and analyzes distributed multi-agent optimization algorithms in the context of DCOP (Distributed Constraint Optimization Problems).
 We simulate several well-known algorithms and evaluate their performance under different problem structures, focusing on the trade-off between exploration and exploitation.

+This was developed as part of a course on distributed systems and optimization.
+It focuses on decentralized decision-making and coordination between agents under constraints.
 ---

 ### Implemented Algorithms